lectron/kosmos/README.md

 ##Special Thanks To
   Keir (@ikeirnez), Tux (@minecrafter), Ben (@redraskal), (@portalBlock) and many others who have been helping me over the years to make this happen.

-##To Do
+##Product Roadmap
-- [x] Create world with UUID format for each player with the same UUID
+- [x] Create world for each player who joins using a folder UUID
+- [x] Map subdomain of {uuid}.m.ly to the player server
 - [x] Multiple servers pointing to one folder that serves worlds
-- [ ] Let players mute, kick, ban and trust others in their own world
+- [ ] Let players whitelist, mute, kick, ban and trust others in their own world
 - [ ] Let players teleport to others via /tpa {username}, /tpahere {username}, /server {username} commands.

 #License